Museum fatigue

 Museum fatigue is a state of physical or mental fatigue caused by the experience of exhibits in museums and similar cultural institutions.
 The collection of phenomena that characterize museum fatigue was first described in 1916, and has since received widespread attention in popular and scientific contexts.

 The first known description of museum fatigue was made by Benjamin Ives Gilman in the January 1916 edition of The Scientific Monthly.
-Gilman mainly focused on the efforts of museum fatigue on how the viewing displays are placed.
+Gilman mainly focused on the effects of museum fatigue on how the viewing displays are placed.
 Gilman went on to say that the way the displays were presented caused museum fatigue.
-In other later studies, Edward Robinson in 1928 talked more about museum fatigue, specifically four museums that showed a lot of characteristics of museum fatigue because of how the displays were placed.
-Arthur Melton provided more proof for Robinson by observing visitors’ interest in the displays decreased as the number of displays increased.
+In other later studies, Edward Robinson in 1928 spoke more about museum fatigue, specifically of four museums that showed a lot of characteristics of museum fatigue because of how the displays were placed.
+Arthur Melton provided more proof for Robinson by observing visitors' interest in the displays decreased as the number of displays increased.

-In a more recent study of the phenomenon, Falk, Koran, Direking, and Dreblow studied museum fatigue at the Florida Museum of Natural History in 1985.
+In a more recent study of the phenomenon, Falk, Koran, Dierking, and Dreblow studied museum fatigue at the Florida Museum of Natural History in 1985.
 While observing visitors they noticed a pattern of high interest in anything in the museum for about 30 minutes and then a decrease in interest.
 In 1997–1998, Beverly Serrell in her research determined that in less than 20 minutes people became apathetic towards the museum.
 Museum fatigue has also been applied in zoos to see if they had the same effect.
 In one study in 1986, Bitgood, Patterson, and Benefeld observed the reptile house of the Birmingham Zoo.
 While observing they noticed that the pattern was different from museum fatigue.

 Factors

-In a 2009 issue of Visitor Studies, Bitgood wrote that possible explanatory concepts for museum fatigue include exhaustion, satiation ("a decrease in attention [usually viewing time or percentage of stops to view] after repeated exposure to, or consumption of, homogenous stimulation [e.g., a series of similar artworks, reptiles, or sea shells]", stress, information overload, object competition ("a decrease in attention resulting from the simultaneous presentation of multiple stimuli"), limited attention capacity ("a reserve of attention or fixed amount of cognitive resource available, much like a gasoline tank"), and the decision-making process.
-These general causes seem to be supported by other researchers as well.
+In a 2009 issue of Visitor Studies, Bitgood wrote that possible explanatory concepts for museum fatigue include exhaustion, satiation from repeated exposure to similar exhibits, stress, information overload, object competition from the simultaneous presentation of multiple stimuli, limited attention capacity, and the decision-making process.
+These general causes seem to be supported by other researchers.